 Will my card number or card information change?

-Apple says any specifics regarding card number changes (if any) will be communicated directly to users as the transition date approaches.
+Apple says any specifics about card-number changes, if any, will be communicated directly to users as the transition date approaches.

 What happens to my existing balance?